 - i) Concerned Ministries

 - ii) NPC - FPMU-FWMC

-- iii) Provincial DGs (OFWM)
+- iii) KP DGs/Director (Agriculture Department)

 - iv) Project Consultants

+- v) ME&IE Consultants

 All users of the system will be associated with one or many profiles.
 A user profile defines what a user can view, add, edit, and validate in the system (also called "user rights").
 For example, some users will be able to create/edit quarterly reports, others will validate the information contained in those reports while some viewers will only be able to consult the validated reports.
 The system will provide the ability to create or modify user profiles at any time.
 Administrators will oversee creating user profiles and adding user contacts.
 The System Administrator will be the only one able to change security access for other users.